Braid group symmetries of Grassmannian cluster algebras: Introduction

 \section{Introduction}

 In its most combinatorial formulation, the theory of cluster algebras concerns itself with identifying \emph{which} elements of a cluster algebra are cluster variables, and how these elements are grouped into clusters.
-Some of the most central examples of cluster algebras occur as coordinate rings of important algebraic varieties in Lie theory or geometry -- Grassmannians and other partial flag varieties, double Bruhat and positroid cells, and (complexifications of) decorated Teichm\"uller spaces.
-A motivation for computing \emph{all of} the clusters in these important examples is that each cluster variable, moreover each \emph{monomial} in the elements of any given cluster, is expected (and in many instances, proven) to lie in a version of a \emph{canonical basis} for the corresponding coordinate ring.
+Some of the most central examples of cluster algebras occur as (homogeneous) coordinate rings of important algebraic varieties in Lie theory or geometry -- Grassmannians and other partial flag varieties, double Bruhat and positroid cells, and (complexifications of) decorated Teichm\"uller spaces.
+A motivation for computing \emph{all of} the clusters in these important examples is that each cluster variable, moreover each \emph{monomial} in any cluster, is expected to lie in a version of a \emph{canonical basis} for the coordinate ring.

 The definition of cluster variables is recursive and somewhat technical.
 It begins with an initial choice of a \emph{cluster} -- a distinguished collection of elements in the cluster algebra -- and produces new cluster variables one at a time, by exchanging a current cluster variable for a neighboring one.
 The new cluster variable is defined algebraically in terms of the current cluster, in what is known as an \emph{exchange relation}.
 An extra layer of subtlety is provided by designating certain initial variables as \emph{frozen}: these variables are never themselves exchanged, but they appear in the exchange relations defining new cluster variables.
 In any given cluster, the list of exchange relations defining the neighboring cluster variables is encoded by a \emph{quiver}.
 Each time a cluster is exchanged for a new one, this list updates according to its own dynamical rules (in a process called \emph{quiver mutation}).